hvqzao/report-ng/README.md

 during initial tests.
 To prepare source scan data within HP WebInspect, Export Scan Details (Full) with XML Export Format.
 For Burp use Report Selected Issues, select XML and pick Base64-encode requests and responses.
+At the time of writing, everything works smoothly with HP WebInspect 10.50, BurpSuite Pro 1.6.34 and Microsoft Office 2013.
+No modifications were necessary.

 ## License